Nanolx/NanoDroid/README.md

 NanoMod supports altering the installation settings to a certain degree.

-Full [> Details](doc/AlterInstallation.md) on altering installation manually, or use the Setup Wizard.
+Full [> Details](doc/AlterInstallation.md) on altering installation manually, or use the Setup Wizard (if you've got an arm/arm64 device).

 ### Installation Process

 #### NanoMod

-* Use Setup Wizard to create configuration files, or create manually (see above)
+* Use Setup Wizard to create configuration files (if you've got an arm/arm64 device), or create manually (see above)
 * Download pre-built zip or create one from this repository
 * perform full wipe (/system, /data, /cache, Dalvik/ART cache)
   * recommended, but not required